balena-io-experimental/inkyshot/README.md

 In order for the update time to work correctly, you'll of course have to tell Inkyshot what timezone you'd like to use.
 Set the `TZ` environment variable to any [IANA timezone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones), e.g. `Europe/London`, `America/Los_Angeles`, `Asia/Taipei` etc.

+This timezone is also used for displaying the correct date when the environment variable `MODE` is set to `weather`.

 ### Message override

 Is there a special occasion in your family?
 Override the daily quote with a shot of celebration by setting the `INKY_MESSAGE` environment variable.
 Try `Happy birthday Sister!`, `Congratulations on the new job, mate!`, or `Happy mother's day!`.